cecilecaillol/SUS_ex/README.md

-# Long Ztautau exercise for the CMS DAS school 2023 at CERN
+# Long SUS exercise for the CMS DAS school 2024 at CERN (stau pair production)

-Repository with code for CMS DAS tau ID efficiency long exercise (June 2023).

 In "Analysis" there is the code to make flat trees from NanoAOD.